BetterThanTomorrow/joyride/README.md

-# Making VS Code Hackable
+# Making VS Code Hackable since 2022

 Modify your editor while it is running by executing ClojureScript code via the Joyride REPL and/or run scripts via keyboard shortcuts you choose.
 The Visual Studio Code API, as well as the APIs of its extensions, are at your command!
+Joyride makes VS Code scriptable in a very similar way to how how Emacs users can hack their editor.
+Complete with Interactive Programming.

 https://user-images.githubusercontent.com/30010/165934412-ffeb5729-07be-4aa5-b291-ad991d2f9f6c.mp4